THE CUPID VENDOR:

 The house was demolished in 1933 & the last owner Lady Beecham, wife of Sir Thomas Beecham the conductor, removed the Chimneypieces to Clopton House in Warwickshire.

-Link to: Antique English Regency chimneypieces inc. Louis XVI, French Empire and George IV fireplace mantels.
+Link to: Antique English Regency chimneypieces inc. George IV fireplace mantels.